ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 orientation of MERFISH sections.
 This approach minimizes interpolation artifacts in the MERFISH data and facilitates one-to-one section matching.

-**Landmark-driven deformable alignment.** We used a 2.5D approach for fine alignment of individual sections.
+We used a 2.5D approach for fine alignment of individual sections.
 In each MERFISH slice, deformable registration was driven by sequential alignment of anatomical landmarks between the label maps derived from MERFISH and AllenCCFv3.
 A total of nine regions, including